izotomas/mavis/README.md

 https://user-images.githubusercontent.com/11925062/128046889-5bd59281-97bd-4776-a7a8-4d8a3c964512.mp4

 A final example is the multi-agent level below with a lot of potential for conflicts between the 4 agents, as seen in the solution of the client to the left.
 The client on the right on the other hand elegantly solves the conflicts between the agents, and produces a faster solution (fewer joint moves).
 Both clients were contestants in the competition of the 2021 iteration of the course _02285 Artificial Intelligence and Multi-Agent Systems_.
+Note that neither of the clients has managed to find an optimal goal prioritisation (decision on which boxes to put on which goal cells in which order).

 https://user-images.githubusercontent.com/11925062/128043884-608c2020-95ec-41f4-8088-170c6cf1c4df.mp4